 - Physical memory required – 8 GB

-On the Detection rules page, review the details and click on Next.
-You can also update the detection rules if required.
-However, Microsoft recommends using the pre-filled information containing command lines or rules.
+On the Detection Rules page, review the pre‑filled details and click Next to continue.
+You can update the detection rules if required, but Microsoft recommends using the default pre‑configured information, which typically includes command lines or detection rules tailored for the selected application.

 Please check out the article below if you want to know more about Intune Win32 app detection rules.